ruahvitulv/ruahvitulv.github.io/terms.md

 #### 1. Booking

 (A) The initial deposit is £125.
 A 4% PayPal processing fee will be added before payment, to the total of £130.

 (B) Your payment is refundable up to 60 days before the start date of yoga retreat, after that date the course can be changed by another course or person according to our availability and discretion.
 Refunds of payments are charged at 50 pounds as a cancellation fee.
 Cancellation charges are detailed in section 7.

 (C) The reservation will not be considered effective until we confirm via email that we have received the deposit payment set correctly.

 (D) KPYI or RuaYoga do not store any banking data or share personal customer information with third parties.

 #### 2. Payment

 (A) KPYI & RuaYoga must receive the exact amount of £125 at the time of booking, regardless of changes in currency or third party charges at the time of payment or transfer.
 If you choose to pay by bank transfer, please inform your bank that all transfer fees are to be charged to you, in order to prevent that KPYI & RuaYoga receive a diminished amount.

 (B) You may make full payment or deposit of the yoga retreat by bank transfer.
-We will email you our banking details on request.
-We will contact you when we have received the income.
-In case that you do not receive news from us, please contact us via email, telephone or other means.
+We will email you our banking details upon request.
+We will contact you upon receipt of payment.
+In case you don't receive our confirmation please contact RuaYoga via email or Skype, or KPYI via email or phone as provided on the kpyogainspiration.com website.

 (C) In function of the time of your booking as it appears on your PayPal slip or bank transfer slip, your will qualify as very early bird, early bird or regular.
 The difference to pay before the commencement of the retreat will therefore be

-£425 - very early bird
+- £425 - for very early birds
-£460 - early bird
+- £460 - early birds
-£525 - regular
+- £525 - regular

 regardless of changes in currency or third party charges at the time of payment or transfer.

 (D) If you make a booking on behalf of several individuals you will be entitled to a discount of £25 per individual up to a maximum discount of £200. e.g. If you are an early bird and you bring with you 3 friends, or you recommend the retreat to 3 people that will consequently all subscribe and notify us of your recommendation, the cost of the retreat for you becomes £585 - (3x£25) = £510.

+(E) You can pay the remaining of the retreat cost at any time before the retreat, by PayPal or bank transfer; or you can pay the remaining amount by PayPal or in cash upon arrival at El Grazalema house.

 #### 3. Accommodation

 (A) Share a room with a stranger: If you are traveling alone and would like to share a room with another traveler to reduce your expenses, please provide at the time of booking via email gender preferences of the other person.
 If any other traveler request for a room share, we will tell you as soon as possible.
 The amount you need to pay on arrival cash withdrawal will be recalculated, or in case that you have already made full payment by bank transfer, Paypal or credit card, you will be reimbursed for the differences in an individual to double room, accordingly.

 (B) SINGLE SUPPLEMENT: If you want a single room please inform us correspondingly when we contact you after the booking.

 #### 4. Your Travel Arrangements